 Yes, you read that right.
 This might be the last newsletter I ever send you.

 I’m done with maintaining multiple nested editorial calendars and content maps.

-I’m done with having different conversations and associations with readers of the newsletter and the blog.
+I’m done with having different conversations and associations with readers of the newsletter and readers of the blog.

-I’m done with having a sales mention every time I’m in your Inbox – it skews the reality that 90% of the things I share are freely given just because I dig making it, sharing it with you, and seeing the difference it makes.
+I’m done with having a sales mention every time I’m in your Inbox – it skews the reality that 90% of the things I share are freely given just because I dig making them, sharing them with you, and seeing the difference they make.

 I’m done holding back on you.
 I have so much material that I’m sitting on that I want to share with you.

 But I am so NOT done with providing content that helps you flourish.
 I’m excited to do more of that.
 And I can’t imagine that I won’t sneak in some stuff just for you every once in a while.

 This newsletter thing, though?
 It’s got to go.

 I’ve been thinking about this for a few months now.
 As I was drafting the last newsletter and talking about the fact that success often comes when you’re not searching for it, I thought, “Why the hell am I writing this to live in email when this is something more people need to explore?”